-Q: How might you start with this or do you identify a group?
+Q: How might you start with this?
+Do you identify a group?
 Do you cast it to your whole church?
 How would you, if you have an idea?

 I’d get a hit list of people that you definitely want to train, find out who’s willing to spend three years and a lot of time, and then just start with trying to get at least five people to start.
-So your classes, then they’re offered to the whole church and there may be someone taking a particular class who may not be correct.
+Your classes are then offered to the whole church and there may be someone taking a particular class who may not be correct.

 We’ll usually have 20 or 30 people sign up in a church of 500.
 But by the end of each class, we’ll end up with about half.
 That’s typical for us.
 But the cohort guys and ladies are there the whole time and those receive my focused attention.